margarinoslv/bwHUD/README.md

 You will have to go the following directory Steam\steamapps\common\fvi\fvi-launcher\applications\warfork\Warfork.app\Contents\Resources\basewf\
-and extract the data0_21pure.pk3 file (using 7-zip) after that go into the file and put the provided "gfx" folder inside, if it asks you to replace some files, say yes.
+and extract the data0_21pure.pk3 file (using 7-zip) after that go into the folder you just extracted and place the provided "gfx" folder inside, if it asks you to replace some files, say yes.
 And then, zip the folder and rename the extension to .pk3, instead of .zip

 After that, you should be set, and the icons should work!